ChrisCummins/ProGraML/README.md

 pip install -U programl
 ```

-The python API is very simple, comprising three types of operations: graph
+The API is very simple, comprising graph *creation* ops, graph *transform* ops,
-*creation* ops, graph *transform* ops, and graph *serialization* ops.
-Here is a
-quick demo of each:
+and graph *serialization* ops.
+Here is a quick demo of each:

 ```py
 >>> import programl as pg